nikitawarade11/nikitawarade11/README.md

 # 💫 About Me:
-I am a Data Analyst fresher currently pursuing a Data Analyst course, with hands-on skills in SQL, Excel, Power BI, and Python.
-I have worked on an academic AI-based diagnostic project and built interactive Excel dashboards to analyze business data.
-I am passionate about transforming raw data into actionable insights and eager to grow as a data analyst in a real-world environment.
+Entry Level Data Analyst with hands-on experience in Python, SQL, and data visualization.
+Skilled in data cleaning, analysis, and creating dashboards to generate meaningful business insights.
+Experienced working with Pandas, Matplotlib, and Power BI to support data-driven decision making.

 ## 🌐 Socials: